MyUNiDAYS/is4-client/README.md

 # IdentityServer Client
-A Sample .NET Client for use with IdentityServer
+A Sample .NET Core Client for use with IdentityServer.
+This sample uses a gitbash command line [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) approach.

 # Quick Start with C# .NET

 ## Get the CLI templates
 `dotnet new -i IdentityServer4.Templates`

 ## Make a new MVC web application:
 `mkdir is4-client`